SiA-Ryu/WI-data/README.md

 In each csv file, we compiled RSRP dataset originating from five BSs.
 Rows represent each point in the moving route, and columns represent 256 possible beam indices formed by 16x16 antenna.
 Each value is the measured RSRP when the corresponding beam is used at each point.
+The unit of values is [dBm].